How Polyhydroxy Acids May Help with Acne

 Effects of Polyhydroxy Acids on the Skin and on Acne

-Researchers have only performed one study investigating the effectiveness of a polyhydroxy acid on acne patients.
-This 1992 study published in the Australasian Journal of Dermatology looked at the effectiveness of 14% gluconolactone on 150 acne patients.
-The researchers found that gluconolactone reduced mild-to-moderate acne by about 20% over 12 weeks.
-However, the researchers stated that gluconolactone should not be used as a standalone treatment, and would be most effective as an acne treatment in combination with acne medications like benzoyl peroxide.7
+The second study, published in the Australasian Journal of Dermatology in 1992, looked at the effectiveness of topical 14% gluconolactone on 150 acne patients.
+The researchers found that topical gluconolactone reduced mild-to-moderate acne by about 20% over 12 weeks.
+However, the researchers stated that gluconolactone should not be used as a standalone treatment, and would be most effective as an acne treatment in combination with acne medications like benzoyl peroxide.8

 - Yu, R. J. & Van Scott, E. J. Alpha-hydroxyacids and carboxylic acids.
 J Cosmet Dermatol 3, 76 - 87 (2004). https://www.ncbi.nlm.nih.gov/pubmed/17147560